Listen to Jerry Cantrell's "John Wick" Song, "A Job to Do"

-Credit: Johnny BuzzerioAlice in Chains guitarist and vocalist Jerry Cantrell contributes a new song called “A Job to Do” to the John Wick: Chapter 2 soundtrack, and you can listen to it now via Billboard.com.
+Credit: Johnny BuzzerioAlice in Chains guitarist/singer Jerry Cantrell has contributed a new song called “A Job to Do” to the John Wick: Chapter 2 soundtrack, and you can listen to it now via Billboard.com.

 The track begins with an acoustic guitar before expanding into grungier territory, and Cantrell’s signature vocals certainly gives it an Alice in Chains flavor.
 He co-wrote “A Job to Do” with composer Tyler Bates, who scored the film.